nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Filtering for internship applications of a specific status: `filter`

 Filters for internship applications of the specified [application status](#application-status).
-Using this command, you can easily filter for the application with the application status that you are looking for.
+Using this command, you can easily filter for the internship applications with the application status that you are interested in.

 <div class="d-flex alert alert-secondary">
     <div class="me-3">